-(EDIT: On the Legacy Of The Beast tour in 2018-19 Icarus returned, after a staggering 32 years of not being in the set.
-Hooray!)
+EDIT: But then something incredible happened.
+On the Legacy Of The Beast tour in 2018 Icarus returned, after a staggering 32 years of not being in the set:

 Well, there’s one more track left at the bottom of that Trooper bottle.
 The ultimate disappointment, the ultimate heartbreak, the most painful omission…

 1. INFINITE DREAMS (Seventh Son Of A Seventh Son), 2012-2014